Paul-Jan Bakker: Cricket career

+County cricket

-The following year, he made history by becoming the first Dutchman to play in the County Championship, when he played against Gloucestershire at Bournemouth; prior to that, he had made his debut in first-class cricket (the third Dutchman to play first-class cricket after Carst Posthuma and Bill Glerum) for Hampshire a week prior to this match, when he played against the touring Indians at Southampton.
+The following year, Bakker made his debut in first-class cricket (the third Dutchman to play first-class cricket after Carst Posthuma in 1903 and Bill Glerum in 1957) against the touring Indians at Southampton, with his first wicket being Sunil Gavaskar, caught by Rajesh Maru from Bakker's third delivery in first-class cricket.
+After playing a second match against Cambridge University, he made history becoming the first Dutchman to play in the County Championship, when he played against Gloucestershire at Bournemouth in May.
 He also made his debut in List A one-day cricket against the Combined Universities at Oxford in the 1986 Benson & Hedges Cup.

-The month following his County Championship debut, Bakker played for the Netherlands in the ICC Trophy, playing in all eight of the Netherlands matches in the tournament, where the Netherlands missed out on qualification for the 1987 World Cup, having lost to Zimbabwe in the tournaments final.
-Bakker made an immediate impact in the tournament, taking 5 for 18 in his first match against Papua New Guinea; he finished the tournament with 21 wickets, with only teammate Ronnie Elferink and the Dane Ole Mortensen taking more.
+The month after his County Championship debut, Bakker played for the Netherlands in the ICC Trophy, playing all eight of their matches in the tournament, where the Netherlands missed out on qualification for the 1987 World Cup after losing to Zimbabwe in the final.
+Bakker made an immediate impact in the tournament, taking 5 wickets for 18 runs in his first match against Papua New Guinea; he finished the tournament with 21 wickets, with only teammate Ronnie Elferink and the Dane Ole Mortensen taking more.
+He was retained by Hampshire after the season.

+Bakker found himself out of the first team at the start of the 1987 season, but was recalled at the end of July following injuries to Steve Andrew and Kevan James.
+He played three first-class and one-day matches apiece in 1987, claiming his first five-wicket haul in first-class cricket with 7 for 31 against Kent.
+By the end of the following season, he had established himself in the Hampshire side; in the 1988 season he made ten first-class appearances, taking 30 wickets at an average of 22.33.
+Alongside these he made seven one-day appearances, taking 17 wickets at 12.58, and took his first five wicket haul in the format with 5 for 26 against Derbyshire in the Refuge Assurance League.